 - White Wheat

-These are grains that have a thick outer shell which protects the actual seed, generally speaking, these are the best types of grains for long term storage as they are not so sensitive.
+These are grains that have a thick outer shell that protects the actual seed, generally speaking, these are the best types of grains for long term storage as they are not so sensitive.
 Provided these are kept in a dry environment the seed will not have the ability to absorb moisture from the surrounding air and start the germinating process.
 The thick outer shell also comes in handy regarding bugs, as most of the bugs can not penetrate the hard outer shell to get to the seed.

 Hard grains are also safer to keep in a freezer than soft grains as these have little to no water in them provided they are not fresh and stored adequately.
-However, if the hard grains are fresh these are not safe to freeze as the frozen water in them will damage the seed.
+However, if the hard grains are fresh they are not safe to freeze as the frozen water in them will damage the seed.
 Make sure that your hard grains are as dry as possible, once they are there should be no reason to freeze them other than to kill the parasites and bugs living in the bag.

 List of hard grains